 Crook is only authorized to negotiate unconditional surrender, but Geronimo

 refuses.
 Crook makes concessions.
 He tells Geronimo that, if he and his people give up, they will be confined in the East with their families for NOT MORE THAN TWO YEARS.
 Geronimo accepts those terms.

-That night, Natchez, Geronimo and their little band get roaring drunk, reconsider their surrender, and disappear into the mountains.
+That night, Naiche, Geronimo and their little band get roaring drunk, reconsider their surrender, and disappear into the mountains.
 Crook’s vast army with all its Apache scouts cannot catch them.

-After the conference with General Crook (March 1886) Natchez and Geronimo head back to the relative security of the Sierra Madre Mountains in Northern Mexico as fast as they can.
-With Natchez is his 3rd wife Ha-o-zinne.
+After the conference with General Crook (March 1886) Naiche and Geronimo head back to the relative security of the Sierra Madre Mountains in Northern Mexico as fast as they can.
+With Naiche is his 3rd wife Ha-o-zinne.

 Ridiculed unmercifully in the newspapers and officially reprimanded for his failure to capture or kill Geronimo, Crook resigns his authority over all the Indians in the New Mexico and Arizona Territories.